 Eye exams in Franklin, WI

-We provide comprehensive eye care for children, adults & patients with special needs.
+At Wisconsin Vision in Franklin, we provide comprehensive eye exams for children, adults, & patients with special needs.
 New patients are always welcome.

 Franklin telehealth in-Store virtual eye exams offer:

 Franklin Telehealth: In-Store Virtual Eye Exams

 Telehealth is a new, accessible way to schedule a comprehensive in-store eye exam with an on-screen optometrist at Wisconsin Vision.
 We have the eye exam equipment needed to get you the most accurate prescription while your optometrist is away from the office.
 A Telehealth exam only takes 30 minutes or less from obtaining information about your medical/ocular history to getting you the prescription you need.
 Contact our Franklin office for insurance information and questions about the exam process.

 - 1 Schedule

 - 3 Take Exam

 What happens during an eye exam?